#NoWarKnowPeace artist on Houston’s response to message on I-45 graffiti bridge - NewsBreak

 I love how well the community has taken to it.
 Shows our humanity – The time is now #NoWarNoPeace 🧸🤙Instagram account

 This is the “Be Someone” bridge where that message became inspirational to so many in Houston.
-However, that was painted over in time, until now.Copyright 2022 Nexstar Media Inc. All rights reserved.
+However, that was painted over in time.
+Till now.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.